We run open immunisation sessions and appointment clinics at different venues around our community.

 - improved staff morale by showing an interest in employee health and wellbeing.

-Immunisation records & policies
+Immunisation records and policies

 We record all immunisations given at our sessions on the Australian Immunisation Register (AIR).
 Please allow 24-48 hours after the session you attended for records to be updated.